-On September 10 2025 the federal Department of Education announced that it would cut over $350 million of minority serving institution grants to colleges across the U.S., accusing colleges defined as minority serving institutions as being discriminatory, unconstitutional and biased on the basis of race against white, and Asian students in the admissions process.
+On Sept.10 2025 the federal Department of Education (DOE) announced that it would cut over $350 million of minority serving institution grants to colleges across the U.S., accusing colleges that serve a diverse population of students as being discriminatory, unconstitutional and biased on the basis of race against white, and Asian students in the admissions process.

 Cal State LA is one of 21 of 22 CSUs to be designated as an HSI, and one of 13 to be defined as an AANHPI, according to data provided by the college.
 Seventy-five percent of Cal State LA’s student body is Hispanic, which is one of the highest rates in the CSU system, according to spring 2025 enrollment data.
 Data for fall 2025 is not yet available.